neurobin/php2html/README.md

 by default

 >-rd reserve Directory Structure.
 By default empty directory will not be copied to the destination directory.
-If -rd is specified, empty directory will also be copied to the destination to preserve directory structure
+But if -rd is specified, empty directory will also be copied to the destination to preserve directory structure